abdulwaheed76/practices/README.md

 1. But keep a fine line between personal part of pure self learning (with self motive only) and self experimenting vs completing the task as priority and **learning through that** (which will be done any way during the process so everyone gets happy).
 #### Smart done
 Suppose you have 10 things in your todo list. **5 things 100% done is better than 10 things done 50% each**.
+If you have multiple things, do one by one, but each fully complete.
+If you have only one thing, divide it into parts.
+Do those parts one by one, each complete at a time.

 #### Definition of done
 Completion of a task with minimum acceptable qaulity (does whats needed, passes lint and code review etc).
 ## Coding practices